azuresysadmin/Terragrunt_template/README.md

 We can then move further down in the directory, to resource specific Terragrunt configurations.
 In this file, you will tell Terragrunt to look for the parent configuration, which is what I described previously on how Terragrunt will search for the necessary inputs and configurations.
 This is also were you'd define your inputs, so that your resource blocks can consist of variables, instead of hardcoded inputs.

 #### *<ins>Working with modules</ins>*
-Take a look at the "module1" directory and you'll notice that I am using an example from the public module repository.
-In this case, I am using a Vnet Module as an example.
+Take a look at the "Development/region/resource_group" directory where I am using a Vnet Module as an example.
 As you can see, you can create this resource solely without having to use any regular .tf files.

 - Refer to the module URL and its version
 - Once again, include the "find in parent folders" configuration, just as you did with your RG